 To see the Wooldridge Monuments, you’re basically just coming to Mayfield, KY to wander through the Maplewood Cemetery that you would normally find in every community.

-Maplewood Cemetery is expansive, yet there within the town so that you can easily reach it on a visit.
+Maplewood Cemetery is expansive, yet there is one within the town so you can easily reach it on a visit.
 It’s not the biggest town, with a population of just over 10,000, but it is steeped in history.

 All of the monuments are placed on Henry Wooldridge’s 17×33 foot plot, which means they are packed in there tightly.